-501.12 Summer Session - Secondary Schools
+501.13 Summer Session - Secondary Schools

 Secondary schools may offer courses for enrichment or remediation at the discretion of the principal.
 Such classes may be offered by the local school or through the ADOM Virtual Catholic School.
-Costs associated with summer remedial studies are the responsibility of the student and his or her family.
+Core subjects (theology, mathematics, English, science, and social studies) cannot be offered for summer enrichment, but may be offered for remediation.
+Costs associated with summer courses are the responsibility of the student and his or her family.
 No financial assistance is provided for these courses.
 Time requirements for summer coursework will be established by the OCS based on guidelines set forth by Cognia.